ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 On 6 March, there was another osu! community meeting to determine how leaderboards and displaying scores should be handled.
 The solution implemented was displaying stable scores in lazer with Classic mod applied.
 Yet unresolved was the possibility of displaying lazer scores in stable, as the new lazer mods would decidedly not be implemented in stable and therefore displaying such scores in stable would only be possible with certain constraints.
 To integrate the community into this process, there was a [survey about scoreboards in lazer](https://docs.google.com/forms/d/1jAWlFkjECDftXJ7iZFgipH1sJuwYDvPtF0CuaciFiW8/viewanalytics).
 While preserving history was and still is a priority, the question of splitting or merging old and new leaderboards was left to the community to decide.[^community-meeting-leaderboard] Another community meeting on 20 March was held to give an insight in ongoing development.[^community-meeting-dev-2]

-[BTMC](https://osu.ppy.sh/users/3171691) interviewed peppy about plans for osu!(lazer).
+::BTMC::{ user-id=3171691 } interviewed peppy about plans for osu!(lazer).
 Most of the questions were submitted by the community, with a few personal questions mixed in between.[^btmc-peppy-interview] One major topic was the state of the ranking system, but there were also more general questions regarding the osu! ecosystem and its future.

 The two mods Adaptive Speed and Strict Tracking were implemented in osu!(lazer).
 Adaptive Speed changes the track rate depending on if the hit was early or late.[^adaptive-speed] When the Strict Tracking mod is enabled, the cursor must stay in the slider ball at all times to prevent a combo break.[^strict-tracking]